Cryptolens/cryptolens-cpp/README.md

 Manual HTTPS requests
 =====================

-In some cases it may be an unneccessary amount of work to implement a RequestHandler, in particular it may depend on what part of the code is responsible for initating the call.
+In some cases it may be an unneccessary amount of work to implement a `RequestHandler`, in particular it may depend on what part of the code is responsible for initating the call.
-For this reason we also provide a method that parses a string containing the response from the web API and returns the corresponding license key object:
+For this reason, we also provide a method that parses a string containing the response from the web API and returns the corresponding license key object:

     skm::Error e;